 Rifle/Pistol, Shotgun, & Archery A, C, D

 Deer Creek Shooting Range lies in a flood plain and is prone to flooding during a heavy rain.
 As the water in this area takes much longer to recede than to rise, the closures often last several days.
-Please call the range office 740-869-2365 or District 1 office 614-644-3925 before traveling to this range to ensure it is open.
-Be sure to follow Your Wild Ohio on social media for updates.
+Please call the range office 740-412-3420 or 1-800-WILDLIFE before traveling to this range after a heavy rain to ensure it is open.
+Be sure to follow Ohio Division of Wildlife on social media for updates.